OmniBrew/sw5e-data/data/species/ssi-ruu.md

 ### SOCIETY AND CULTURE
 The citizens of the Ssi-ruuvi Imperium follow a rigid caste system in which their station in society is determined by the color of the scales they are born with.
 Among these, the brown-scaled outcasts are regarded as the lowest of the low, and have no place in the Imperium beyond menial labor or death at birth.
 Deeply xenophobic and religious, the Ssi-ruuk view the rest of the galaxy as populated by lesser beings whose worlds rightfully belong to the Imperium.
 Despite their fierce nature, most ssi-ruuk are afraid of dying on a world unconsecrated by their priest caste, as they believe their souls would be doomed, so they harvest and “entech” the life-energy of other species to power droids that fight for them.
 The entechment process is torturous and painful to its victims, and is the main power source of Ssi-ruuvi technology.

+### NAMES
+Ssi-ruuvi names are difficult to pronounce and gender neutral.
+Many ssi-ruuk adopt nicknames to make the lives of their associates easier.
+Ssi-ruuk do not have surnames.

+__Names.__ Firwirrung, Ivpikkis, Sh’tk’ith, Th’twirirl, Yifaii